marcomarino123/magnopy/docs/source/user-guide/theory-behind/spin-hamiltonian.rst

 Exchange interaction
 --------------------

-Bilinear exchange interaction with isotropic and Dzyaloshinskii-Moriya (DM) exchange can be written as
+Bilinear exchange interaction with isotropic and Dzyaloshinsky-Moriya (DM) exchange can be written as

 .. math::